abbysmal/ocaml-babeltrace1/README.md

-# ocaml-babeltrace -- a binding to babibeltrace 1.5
+# ocaml-babeltrace -- a binding to babeltrace 1.5

 Work in progress, don't use.